yvzselek/witchcss/DOCUMENTATION.md

 ```

 ### Starter HTML template
-You can easily cop and paste the HTML structure below and start developing.
+You can easily copy and paste the **HTML5** structure below and start developing.
 ```
 <!DOCTYPE html>
 <html lang="en">